 The Assembly that includes Our Lady of the Lakes Council is the Mother Cabrini Assembly, Number 1572.
-The current Faithful Navigator of this Assembly is Sir Knight Vincent J. LaRusso.
+The current Faithful Navigator of this Assembly is Sir Knight Ted Czerniewski.
 The Faithful Color Corps Commander of this Assembly is Sir Knight Mike O'Brien.
 A schedule of events may be found on the Assembly's Calendar Page.

 Third Degree Knights wishing to become Sir Knights of the Fourth Degree should speak with their Council's Grand Knight or the Faithful Navigator of their local Assembly.